-Review literature critically in an unbiased manner.
+Review literature critically and in an unbiased manner.

-Develop hypothesis and analyze theories to make accurate data interpretation and how separate or independent studies could be interlinked.
+Develop hypotheses and analyze theories to accurately interpret data and identify how separate or independent studies could be interlinked.

-Critically discuss the effect and impact of existing policies and how future studies can give new direction to research.
+Critically discuss the effect and impact of existing policies and how future studies can provide new research directions.

 Reasons for Systematic Literature Review

 Systematic reviews are more detailed and of high quality.
-They are more critical and less biased, making them publishable in higher impact journals.
+They are more critical and less biased, making them eligible for publication in higher impact journals.
 They are considered to have a novel and significant perspective.
-The reasons for inclusion and exclusion criteria in the review are very clearly stated.
+The inclusion and exclusion criteria in the review are very clearly stated.
 Inferences and conclusions can be linked to the available evidence.
-It is easy to conduct and compile a systematic review in a structured manner compared to other kinds of review articles.
-A series of sections and sub-sections are included to give a coherent flow to the whole review.
+It is easy to conduct and compile a systematic review in a structured manner compared with other kinds of review articles.
+A series of sections and subsections are included to give a coherent flow to the whole review.
 (Baumeister et al., 2013).
-Systematic review articles may also highlight if a replication crisis exists in science, and if it can be resolved (Nelson et al. 2018).
+Systematic review articles may also highlight if a replication crisis exists in science and if it can be resolved (Nelson et al. 2018).

 Steps in a Systematic Review

-Scoping is done to determine scope of the review article.
+Scoping determines the particular scope of a review article.
 A research question or topic is defined for reviewing.
-The research question is described and the sub-topics to be covered within the scope of the research question are enlisted and shortlisted.
-The novelty of the research topic is discussed, and it is established whether similar question has been answered earlier?
-After the research question has been finalized, existing literature on the topic is reviewed.
-It is determined if the systematic review will be an upgrade of existing review article or if new review article should be compiled on a novel research theme and topic.
-Next steps for compiling the systematic review are planned.
-Keywords for literature search are identified, and terminology is searched with alternate terms.
-A selection criterion is set, and further the inclusion and exclusion criteria are refined.
-The criteria are further justified to be valid.
+The research question is described and the subtopics to be covered within the scope of the research question are listed and shortlisted.
+The novelty of the research topic is discussed, and whether similar questions have been answered earlier is established.
+After the research question has been finalized, the existing literature on the topic is reviewed.
+It is determined if the systematic review will be an upgrade of an existing review article or if a new review article should be conducted on a novel research theme and topic.
+The next steps for compiling the systematic review are planned.
+Keywords for the literature search are identified, and the terminology is searched with alternate terms.
+The selection criteria are established, the inclusion and exclusion criteria are further refined, and the validity of the criteria is verified.
 Criteria may include research questions, concepts, variables, research designs for quantitative or qualitative studies, participants, time frame, and data.
 Data is organized and arranged systematically.
-Literature search is performed in two distinct electronic databases like Medline, EMBASE, ISI.
-The outcome of the literature search result is investigated and analyzed, if required additional literature is searched for any relevant publications.
-After literature search and screening, references are exported to a citation manager.
+The literature search is performed in two distinct electronic databases, such as Medline, EMBASE, or ISI.
+The outcome of the literature search result is investigated and analyzed; if necessary, additional literature is searched for any relevant publications.
+After the literature search and screening, references are exported to a citation manager.
 Identified publications are read and inclusion criteria are rechecked for eligibility to be included in the study.
 All the significant and relevant information is used in the review.
 To evaluate the quality of the study, different tools are used.

 Reasons for Conducting Meta-Analysis

-Meta-Analysis is used for a quantitative review, to analyze data from different publications who examined and investigated similar hypothesis.
-It analyses quantitative data from a group of studies, instead of performing qualitative analysis (Siddaway et al., 2019).
-These identical research studies investigate similar data deduced from comparable research designs.
-Meta-analysis analyses effect sizes by a quantifiable tendency and a symbol of its uncertainty, for instance a confidence interval.
-Traditionally, it is relevant to make some amount of uniformity or heterogeneity in study outcome, as effect sizes can be impacted by varying characteristics.
-The distinctions amongst diverse sources may lead to heterogeneity in studies enrolled in the meta-analysis.
-The heterogeneity caused by sampling inaccuracy exists as each study employs an independent sample.
-Other variable factors like participant numbers, exposure or treatment regime, study design can lead to population effect size.
+A meta-analysis is used to conduct a quantitative review, to analyze data from different publications that examined and investigated similar hypotheses.
+A meta-analysis analyses quantitative data from a group of studies, instead of performing qualitative analysis (Siddaway et al., 2019).
+These identical research studies investigate similar data extracted from comparable research designs.
+A meta-analysis analyses effect sizes and quantifies uncertainty using confidence intervals.
+Traditionally, some amount of uniformity or heterogeneity is achieved in study outcomes, as effect sizes can be impacted by varying characteristics.
+Diverse sources may result in heterogeneity of the studies enrolled in the meta-analysis.
+Heterogeneity caused by sampling inaccuracy also exists as each study employs an independent sample.
+Other variables such as the number of participants, exposure or treatment regime, and study design can lead to population effect size.